-- 1. A student must be registered in the appropriate practicum course before undertaking any work on site; a student may not record or receive credit for practicum hours before the first day of the term in which they are registered. - 2.
-Students must provide a copy of current professional liability insurance in order to register for internship. - 3.
-Students are expected to enroll in courses for each term in person during the -Formal Registration dates for that term, as posted on the Doane University calendar. - 4.
-A student engaged in an internship must immediately notify the MAC program of any change in insurance status.
-Insurance coverage must remain in force during the time the student is engaged in practicum activity.
-Failure to maintain active coverage or failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum. - 5.
-MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves an internship student or student in training, and before working with clients or recording practicum hours. - 6.
-To engage in an internship experience, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
-Course work must be documented and on file in the students MAC graduate program records. - 7.
-Three types of records are required to be kept and submitted by practicum/internship students, including Site Agreement, Performance Appraisal and Log documenting hours engaged in appropriate training activity: - a.
-Before beginning the Internship, the student must obtain a Site Agreement, signed by the Site Supervisor. - b.
-When advancing to the next level, i.e., moving from Practicum I to II or to internship, at the conclusion of each phase, the student is also responsible to obtain an original written Appraisal of their performance, signed by the site supervisor. - c.
-Time logs, documenting ---recording attendance and participation in the official activities of the practicum must be submitted, with an original site-supervisor signature verifying the accuracy of the log.
+1. A student must be registered in the appropriate practicum course before undertaking any work on site; a student may not record or receive credit for practicum hours before the first day of the term in which they are registered.

+2. Students must provide a copy of current professional liability insurance in order to register for practicum/internship.

+3. Students are expected to enroll in courses for each term during the Formal Registration dates for that term, as posted on the Doane University academic calendar.

+4. A student engaged in a internship must immediately notify the MAC program of any change in insurance status.
+Insurance coverage must remain active during the time the student is engaged in practicum activity.
+Failure to maintain active coverage or failure to immediately notify the program of change or discontinuation of insurance results in immediate suspension from the practicum.

+5. MAC students must have a written, signed agreement with an internship site supervisor, on file, before representing themselves a practicum/ internship student or student in training, and before working with clients or recording practicum hours.

+6. To engage in an internship experience, a student must have successfully completed academic course work as specified in the Prerequisites section of this syllabus.
+Course work must be documented and on file in the students MAC graduate program records.

+7. Students are limited to collecting a maximum of 10 hours of experience per week during Practicum I.

+8. Three types of records are required to be kept and submitted by practicum/internship students, including Site Agreement, Performance Appraisal and Log documenting hours engaged in appropriate training activity:

+a.
+Before beginning the Internship, the student must obtain a Site Agreement, signed by the Site Supervisor.

+b.
+When advancing to the next level, i.e., moving from Practicum I to II or to internship, at the conclusion of each phase, the student is also responsible to obtain an original written Appraisal of their performance, signed by the site supervisor.

+c.
+Time logs, documenting all activity at the site and recording attendance in the faculty supervision seminar must be submitted, with an original site-supervisor signature verifying the accuracy of the log.

 Original copies of Agreement and Appraisal documents and logs must be signed by the site supervisor and on file in a student's records before they will be permitted to engage in or continue clinical work.
 8. Upon completion of each phase (Practicum I or II), a student must submit all documentation (see above) to the MAC secretary within two weeks of completing their practicum hours for which credit is being requested and documented.